 The finding that CCBs were the most commonly prescribed drug in this study (Table 3), agrees with reports of studies conducted outside Nigeria (36,37).
 This was not the case in a study done in Lagos, Nigeria where thiazide was the most commonly prescribed antihypertensive (38).
-The

-Lagos study result may probably have been influenced by ALLHAT study findings released in 2002.
+The Lagos study result may probably have been influenced by ALLHAT study findings released in 2002.
 The ALLHAT study had emphasized the use of thiazide-like diuretic in its recommendations, and this has been reported to increase prescription pattern of the drug by physicians (39,40).
 The difference in the level of thiazide use in this study and the Lagos study, could be due to the influence of JNC-8 treatment guidelines, which suggest that diuretics or calcium channel blockers (CCBs), are suitable as initial drug treatment of hypertension in blacks, either as monotherapy or in combination therapy (1).
+Also, the fixed dose combination (FDC) of CCBs and ARBs was the most prescribed in this study because such combination reduces pill burden and increases adherence (41).
+It has also been suggested that FDC are often less expensive than multiple dosage regimen or high dose monotherapy (42).
+A study in India showed a similar trend among patients attending a cardiology clinic, in which most of them were on multiple therapies with two combined antihypertensive (36).

-The ranking in terms of cost from the highest to the lowest was: ARB > CCB > ACEI >BBs >D $>A_2AA$ (Figure 1).
+The ranking in terms of cost from the highest to the lowest was: ARB > CCB > ACEI > BBs > D > A2AA (Figure 1).
 Therefore, the antihypertensive acquisition cost analysis showed that ARBs had the highest drug cost compared to utilization followed by CCBs.
 The explanation of high cost is that, the use of innovator drugs adds more cost on drug expenditure per prescription that is available in National Hospital.
 Similarly, result of cost evaluation showed that diuretics had the lowest cost per day (CPD) -NGN (6.37 ± 5.68) and cost per year (CPY) -NGN (2325 ± 2073.5) followed by alpha2 adrenergic agonists (Table 6).
-These results were comparable with other studies which evaluated the cost effectiveness of the available antihypertensives in India and Malaysia (13,41).
-The use of thiazides as a first-choice therapy would result in substantial cost savings due to their favorable price (42).
+These results were comparable with other studies which evaluated the cost effectiveness of the available antihypertensives in India and Malaysia (13,43).
+The use of thiazides as a first-choice therapy would result in substantial cost savings due to their favorable price (44).
 The comparison of acquisition cost of therapy types showed that monotherapy was least costly compared to fixed dose combination (FDC) and combination therapy (Table 6).
-This finding was supported by results of other studies which observed that patients on three or four drug regimens had significantly higher treatment costs (41,43).
+This finding was supported by results of other studies which observed that patients on three or four drug regimens had significantly higher treatment costs

+(41,45).
 Furthermore, there was a decrease in the treatment costs of hypertension with a coexisting disease in cases where the guideline was not followed (Table 5), indicating inadequate treatment.
 In contrast, in the treatment of essential hypertension, there was an increase in costs in cases where the guidelines were not followed, which indicates that more expensive drugs were prescribed instead of the first-line treatment consisting of cheaper drugs such as diuretics.
 Similar findings had been reported somewhere (13).
+The outcomes from this study have shown that adherence to JNC-7 guideline is associated with better blood pressure outcome at a lower cost.
+However, the study did not evaluate patient adherence and other factors contributing to blood pressure control in addition to pharmacotherapy.
+There is need of future research that incorporate strategies such as patient incentives and phone call follow up to improve patient adherence.